POEM WRITTEN IN THE SIXTH MONTH OF MY WIFE’S ILLNESS

 2016 Readers’ Choice Award Co-Winner

 Ellen Bass: “Poetry gives me a way to see and accept my experience as part of the human experience.
 It allows me to be curious instead of judgmental.
 To lean into my life instead of resisting it.
 In a poem, one event or emotion isn’t superior to another.
-Each has its own individual interest and each is rich with reality.” ( website)
+Each has its own individual interest and each is rich with reality.” ( web)